When I look back to my childhood, I am quickly reminded about how differently my parents, well, parented.

 1 teaspoon vanilla extract

-2-3 cups milk, almond milk, coconut milk or soy milk; as needed, for serving
+2-3 cups milk; as needed, for serving

 In a medium saucepan, over medium-low heat, combine sliced strawberries, honey, and water.
 Let strawberries cook for 10 to 15 minutes, breaking up/mashing the strawberries with a wooden spoon as they cook.
 Remove from heat.
 Add vanilla and let cool.
 Transfer strawberry mixture to a food processor or blender and blend until smooth.